 This Pinot Blanc is coming from Lissner's terroir series and is a force to be reckoned with.
 Never before did we taste a Pinot Blanc with the force of this bottle.
 Raging energy, high salinity, high acidity, a lot of structure.
 This is the most pleasant attack on your palate.
 A wine that can stay open for days, could age for over a decade and will surely raise some eyebrows at the table.

-We met Théo Schloegel of Lissner at an obscure tasting in Ghent.
+We met Théo Schloegel of Lissner at an natural wine obscure tasting in Ghent.
 His wines were like a strike a lightning, a moment of clarity during a scene of dullness.
 Wines with expressive salinity, showing the Alsatian Wolxheim terroir.
 An inspiring visit followed.

 The Lissner domaine spans 9 hectares in the appellation Wolxheim, soon a completely organic appellation, pretty cool.
 The winemakers at this domaine, founded in 1848, are father Bruno and son Theó Schloegel.